 - Drive from Nanaimo to Tofino with a stop in the awe-inspiring Cathedral Forest.

 - Drive the Okanagan Valley from Vernon to Osoyoos, enjoying numerous wine tastings at the 100+ wineries.
 Swim in Lake Okanagan.
 Hike.
 Boat.
-And try one of these outdoor adventures in Penticton.

 Click on the photo to bookmark to your Pinterest boards.